 Recently, claims against landlords for negligence have been made beyond just repairing and maintaining the property.
 Tenants have been able to assert claims against their landlord for dog bite, or animal attack, injuries based on the landlord’s failure to prohibit other tenants to keep vicious dogs on the property.
 In such cases, the landlord has been held liable for being negligent and failing to screen tenants, or to install proper safety measures on his property to prevent such attacks.
 A landlord has the duty to inspect and make repairs on the property to keep it safe for its tenants.
 If a landlord rented the premises to a tenant whom he knew had vicious dogs, and failed to inspect the property, and install or maintain proper gates, the landlord could be held responsible if another tenant was injured by the vicious dogs.

 If you or a loved one has been injured on your rental property, talk to an attorney about your rights.
-The Atlanta premises liability attorneys at the Katz Law Firm represent persons who have been injured as a result of the negligence of landlords and property owners in the metro Atlanta region and across Georgia.
+The Atlanta premises liability attorneys at the Katz Personal Injury Lawyers represent persons who have been injured as a result of the negligence of landlords and property owners in the metro Atlanta region and across Georgia.
 Call us now to find out if you may be eligible for a claim for damages.